-Bolivia is one of the poorest countries in South America, with increasing migration of rural population, mostly illiterate and extremely poor, moving to urban centres such as El Alto.
+Bolivia is a developing country and one of the most impoverished countries in South America, with increasing migration of rural population, mostly illiterate and extremely poor, moving to urban centres such as El Alto.
 These migrant families are often divided as one or both parents are forced to leave their families to seek work elsewhere.
 The most vulnerable; women, children and adolescents remain.
 The city of El Alto, on the outskirts of La Paz has some of the highest rates of violence against women and children.
 A large number of these migrant families' children are faced with extreme poverty, poor educational support, malnutrition, insufficient health care and increased risk of sexual abuse and gang violence.

 Our vision is to drive change in communities by having children stay in school longer, with increased numbers going to post secondary school and being able to overcome limitations and challenges within their communities such as poverty, child abuse/sexual abuse, child abandonment and learning disabilities